 If Iran had paid, Hekmati told the judge, he would have kept the money and lived in Iran, according to Fars.

-Hekmati's attorney told the judge his client had been tricked by "Satan" -- referring to the United States -- and argued that intent to commit a crime isn't a crime in itself.
+Hekmati’s attorney then addressed the judge, saying that his client had been tricked by “Satan” – referring to the United States – and arguing that intent to commit a crime isn’t a crime unto itself.

 CNN’s Azadeh Ansari and Shirzad Bozorgmehr contributed to this report.